alexbodogit/AnchorFX/README.md

 # AnchorFX
-##### Anchorage FX is an open source library for JavaFX that allows you to create graphical interfaces with docking panels
+##### AnchorFX is an open source library for JavaFX that allows you to create graphical interfaces with docking panels

 ###### Demos